andrjas/data_check/docs/pipelines.md

 ### load_tables

-_load\_tables_ is like calling `data_check --load-tables ...`.
+_load\_tables_ is like calling `data_check load ...` without `--table`.
 This will load one or more tables from CSV files and infer the table name from the file name.

-Like with `--load-tables` the path before the filename has no impact on the inferred table name, only the file name itself.
+Like with `data_check load` the path before the filename has no impact on the inferred table name, only the file name itself.

 Short form:
 ```yaml